 Pay as you want: customer-made pricing

-This sort of strategy can be useful when launching a service that can have highly variable pricing, given its low marginal costs, thus making it possible to make an informed guest (driven by customers’ feedback) on whats the best pricing for that product.
+This sort of strategy can be useful when launching a service with highly variable pricing, given its low marginal costs, thus making it possible to make an informed guest (driven by customers’ feedback) on the best pricing for that product.

 Platformed: get a cut on one or both sides

-When you develop a successful platform, where people can transact with each other, you have the potential to charge on both sides or perhaps evaluate which side is willing or able to Austin the cost of the transaction in exchange for a continuous stream of customers.
+When you develop a successful platform where people can transact with each other, you have the potential to charge on both sides or perhaps evaluate which side is willing or able to Austin the cost of the transaction in exchange for a continuous stream of customers.